qiuyue1993/Notes/Multi-View-Representation/Paper_Summarize/Multi-view-Convolutional-Neural-Networks-for-3D-Shape-Recognition.md

 - CNN features: Use the VGG-M network, consists of mainly five convolutional layers conv_{1,...,5} followed by three fully connected layers fc_{6,...,8} and a softmax classification layer.
 Use **fc_7** as image descriptor.

 **Classification**
-- Sum up the values over 12 views with the highest sum.
+- **Sum up** the values over 12 views with the highest sum.
-- Averaging image descriptors lead to worse accuracy.
+- **Averaging** image descriptors lead to **worse** accuracy.

 **Retrieval**
 - A distance or similarity measure is required for retrieval tasks.
 - Using l_2 distance between image feature vectors as distance.

 #### Multi-view CNN: Learning to Aggregate Views
+- We design the multi-view CNN on top of image-based CNNs;
+- CNN_1: Each image of a 3D shape's multi-view representation is passed through CNN_1 seperately and **shared weight**.
+- View-pooling: Aggregate multi-view information.
+We use **element-wise maximum operation**. **Element-wise mean operation is not as effective.** **placed close to the last conv layer resulted in optimal performance.**
+- CNN_2

+**Low-rank Mahalanobis metric:**
+- Used for better performance on retrieval task.

 ---
 ### Experiments
 #### 3D Shape Classification and Retrieval
+- ModelNet40 dataset
+- Baselines: 3D ShapeNets; Spherical Harmonics descriptor; LightField descriptor; Fisher vectors
+- Assuption of **upright orientation didn't affect** the results.
+- Performance is **not very sensitive among the later few layers** (conv_4-fc_7)

 #### Sketch Recognition: Jittering Revisited